-Let’s now explore the adjustments that you can make to maximize your vehicle’s braking performance.
+Let’s now explore the adjustments you can make to maximize your vehicle’s braking performance.

 How Can You Maximize Braking Performance?

 Brake balance adjustment is a matter of increasing the front or rear brake bias.
-But first, you need to understand how specific brake bias adjustments will affect your braking performance.
+But first, you need to understand how a specific brake bias adjustment will affect your braking performance.

-To know how you could tune brake bias, take note of what happens when you’re trail braking at a corner entry.
+To know how to tune brake bias, note what happens when you’re trail braking at a corner entry.
 If you experience sudden spins that seem uncontrollable, this is a sign of rear brake lockup.
-To handle this, either increase front bias or decrease the rear bias.
+To handle this, either increase the front bias or decrease the rear bias.

 3 Ways to Adjust Brake Bias